cpheaktra31/project_sharing/README.md

 # Enjoy your life, it's too short
-Down it and a greate day.
+Down it and have a greate day.